NoaChristensen/CMD-To-Do-List/README.md

-# Will be updated soon
+# Readme will be updated soon